awslabs/amazon-neptune-tools/csv-gremlin/README.md

   -vb VB         Set the vertex batch size to use (default 10) -eb EB         Set the edge batch size to use (default 10) -java_dates    Use Java style "new Date()" instead of "datetime()".
 This option can also be used to force date validation.
   -assume_utc    If date fields do not contain timezone information, assume they are in UTC.
-By default local time is assumed otherwise.
+By default local time is assumed
+                 otherwise.
 This option only applies if java_dates is also specified.
   -rows ROWS     Specify the maximum number of rows to process.
 By default the whole file is processed -all_errors    Show all errors.
 By default processing stops after any error in the CSV is encountered.
+  -silent        Enable silent mode.
+Only errors are reported.
+No Gremlin is generated.

   ```